zacalex/SystemDesignInterviewNotes/SystemDesign.md

   - Pros: memory efficient & handle spikes
   - Cons:  It only works for not-so-strict look back window.
 It is an approximation of the actual rate because it assumes requests in the previous window are evenly distributed.

+- Hard vs soft rate limiting
+  - Hard: The number of requests cannot exceed the threshold.
+  - Soft: Requests can exceed the threshold for a short period.

+- Rate limiting at different levels.
+  - application level
+  - rate limiting by IP addresses using Iptables

+- Avoid being rate limited
+  - Use client cache to avoid making frequent API calls.
+  - Understand the limit and do not send too many requests in a short time frame.
+  - Include code to catch exceptions or errors so your client can gracefully recover from exceptions.
+  - Add sufficient back off time to retry logic.

 **High-level architecture**
 - Using the database is not a good idea due to slowness of disk access.
 -  In-memory cache is chosen because it is fast and supports time-based expiration strategy